-It can be hard to take time off from running (especially if you’re in a training cycle for a marathon where it seems that every run is critical).
-With cold and flu season fast approaching it’s important to pay attention to your symptoms and take time off early and often.
-Don’t prolong your illness or cause it to get worse, like I did.
+It can be hard to take time off from running (especially if you’re in a training cycle where it seems that every run is critical).
+But during cold and flu season it’s important to pay attention to your symptoms and take time off early and often.

 Keep Up With Fluids And Nutrition